palewire/first-visual-story/tutorial/cards.md

 # Cards

-This chapter will guide you through converting your list of victims in a photo grid of photographs.
+This chapter will guide you through converting your list of victims in a grid with photographs.

 ```{contents} Sections
   :depth: 1